MIT-Emerging-Talent/ET6-CDSP-starter/1_datasets/README.md

 * **Source:** [BNPL Ethical Risk Synthetic Data (Kaggle)](https://www.kaggle.com/datasets/vangelistsiligiris/bnpl-ethical-risk-synthetic-data)
 * **Description:** This CSV file is a synthetic dataset consisting of 1000 customer records of BNPL profiles.
 It is designed to facilitate analysis around the classification of ethical risk in BNPL.
-It likely contains demographic and financial behavior features of BNPL users.
+It contains demographic and financial behavior features of BNPL users.
 * **Relevance:** High.
 Useful for exploring potential relationships between features and risk in the BNPL context and for initial model development and testing.